 Norges Bank Investment Management has not established a minimum asset level for a composite to identify portfolios that are too small to be representative of the intended strategy.
+All portfolios irrespective of size are included.

 Significant cash flow policy

 Norges Bank Investment Management has not adopted a significant cash flow policy.